darii99/Booc_2.0/README.md

 # Booc
+In this fork we will migrate Booc to the cloud!

 Booc is an event scheduling app.
 By adding friends and joining groups you can invite others to your events.
 Keep track of everything on your personal page.
-The purpose of this fork is to migrate Booc to the cloud.

 Group 3 - List of members